typelevel/jawn/README.md

 ```scala
 libraryDependencies += "org.typelevel" %% "jawn-spray" % "1.0.0"
 ```

+Note that the third-party integration artifacts use `withDottyCompat` internally, since the upstream dependencies are not published for Dotty.

 There are a few reasons you might want to do this: